-12-700 Section 7 - Auditing Submissions under the Changes Clause
+12-700 Section 7 - Auditing Submissions Under the Changes Clause \\

 FAR 52.243 provides the basis for price adjustments resulting from contract changes.
 Entitlement is a legal question; however, the auditor should provide the requestor with any meaningful observations regarding the question of entitlement.
-These observations may be provided in the audit report appendix, Report on Other Matters (CAM 10-208.6a).
+These observations may be provided in the audit report explanatory notes or in an appendix on other matters to be reported.
 Audit conclusions should be based on audit evidence related to quantum issues (refer to 12-802.1).

-12-702 Special Audit Considerations
+12-702 Special Audit Considerations \\\

-a.
+- a.
 Auditors should evaluate the effort required by the contract and related modifications to determine if costs included in the submission are not already provided for under existing contract provisions.
-The auditor should also similarly evaluate proposals submitted for the contract which have not yet been negotiated.
+The auditor should also similarly evaluate proposals submitted for the contract which have not yet been negotiated. - b.

-b.
 For construction-type contractors, there are unique types of records that need to be considered, such as job site diaries, equipment utilization and maintenance records, and project status reports.
 These records include important information that should help substantiate the submitted costs.

-12-703 Profit on Equitable Adjustment Claims
+12-703 Profit on Equitable Adjustment Claims \\